-Adult signatures label changed from "Project Leader" or "Club Leader" to "Adult Partner".
-This change is to elevate the concept of youth-adult partnership for members and adults.
-It also acknowledges that not all of the adults that provide leadership for 4-H work carry only those two titles.
+Adult signatures label changed from "Project Leader" or "Club Leader" to "Adult Volunteer".
+It acknowledges that not all of the adults that provide leadership for 4-H work carry only those two titles.

 When starting a Record Book project, ensure that members know the terms/definitions used throughout the Record Book and how they apply to all of their 4-H work.